ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - detail OPTIONAL: A human-readable explanation specific to this occurrence of the error, as defined in {{RFC9457}}.

+- transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.
+Note that the transferContextId is always included, whereas the instance defined in {{RFC9457}} is optional, but if supplied, must also contain the transferContextId.
+The transferContextId is used in all messages, whereas instance is specific to errror messages.

 - instance OPTIONAL: A URI reference identifying the specific occurrence of the error, as defined in {{RFC9457}}.
-MAY be used to convey the transferContextId.
+If supplied, it MUST contain the transferContextId.

 Further discussion on protocol errors can be found in the SATP Error Codes Registry ({{error-types-section}}).